nrkno/Nrk.HttpRequester/README.md

     .WithConnectionLeaseTimeout(60000)
     .Create();
 ```

-Next, new up the WebRequester:
+### New up a `WebRequester`
 ```cs
 var webRequester = new WebRequester(httpClient);
 ```

-The WebRequester is an immutable object.
-If you need a version which adds specific info on outgoing requests, this can be done with the `With(Action<HttpRequestMessage> message)` method.
-This returns a copy of the requester with the same configuration (including `IHttpClient`), except it may add a header, like this:
+`WebRequester` is an immutable object.
+If you need a modified version, this can be done with the `With(Action<HttpRequestMessage> message)` method.
+E.g:
 ```cs
 var webRequester = new WebRequester(httpClient);
 var childRequester = webRequester.With(m => m.Headers.Add("request-specific-header", "request-specific value"));
 ```
+`childRequester` is a copy of `webRequester` with the same configuration (including `IHttpClient`), except it adds a "request-specific-header" to every outgoing request.
+This is useful for request-ids and request correlation.

 The following methods are available from IWebRequester: